oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/moviestream-graph/create-graph/create-graph.md

     ![Shows the selected tables.](./images/select-tables.png " ")

 4. Click **Next** to get a suggested model.
-We will edit and update this model to add an edge and a vertex label.
+We will edit and update this model to add an edge label.

-    The suggested model has the `MOVIE` and `CUSTOMER_PROMOTIONS`, as a vertex table since there are foreign key constraints specified on `CUSTSALES_PROMOTIONS` that reference it.
+    The suggested model has the `MOVIE` and `CUSTOMER_PROMOTIONS` as vertex tables since there are foreign key constraints specified on `CUSTSALES_PROMOTIONS` that reference it.

     And `CUSTSALES_PROMOTIONS` is a suggested edge table.